mrv5122/TriviaGame/README.md

 https://www.youtube.com/watch?v=BW3SQGF0AAw

-> Many thanks to YouTuber Esterling Accime
+> Many thanks to YouTuber Esterling Accime.
-> Also thanks to my TA Erin for helping to fix a bug where answers did not display properly
+> Also thanks to my TA Erin for helping to fix a bug where answers did not display properly.

 ---------
 This code is maintained by GitHub user mrv5122